Benchmarking AMD Radeon VII Gaming GPU with Mojave 10.14.5

 As of this writing, the AMD Radeon VII is the fastest GPU that the Apple Macs can use for both gaming and pro app GPU intensive tasks like DaVinci Resolve noise reduction.

-Though the future is Metal, as you can see with LuxMark and Blender, the Radeon VII handles OpenCL tasks very well.
+Though the future is Metal, as you can see with LuxMark, the Radeon VII handles OpenCL tasks very well.

 NOTE: Because of the Radeon VII's 295W TDP, when running the 2010 Mac Pro, we used an external power supply to supplement the GPU's power needs.